 Place a colon at the end of the last line before the block quote.
 This indicates that the quotation should be read seamlessly with your own text.
 Punctuate the text of the quote exactly as the original source does.

-Use block quotes only when the author’s original words cannot be paraphrased or summarized.
+TIP: Use block quotes only when the author’s original words cannot be paraphrased or summarized.
 If you can say it just as well, paraphrase or summarize instead.

 Double-space all lines.
 Do not add an extra space before or after the block quote.
 Just continue double spacing throughout your text.